 The setup can be run using

 docker-compose method with any number of variables to tweak it to our liking.

 At the moment of the current beta, any issues are reported to a specific subsection on Bitwarden's GitHub page.

 docker-compose code that will allow for connecting to the external MySQL instance.
 The first version runs with a

 globalSettings__mysql__connectionString variable that includes the server name, custom port, database name, DB username, and password.

 version: "3.8" services: bwuat: image: bitwarden/self-host:beta restart: always network_mode: "bridge" container_name: "bwuat" ports: - "80:8080" volumes: - /local_path/:/etc/bitwarden environment: - "BW_DOMAIN=bitwarden.domain.com" - "globalSettings__mysql__connectionString=server=db_server;port=db_port;database=db_name;user=db_user;password=db_password" - "BW_DB_PROVIDER=mysql" - "BW_INSTALLATION_ID=xxxxxxxxxxxxxx" - "BW_INSTALLATION_KEY=xxxxxxxxxxxxxx" - "[email protected]" - "[email protected]" - "globalSettings__mail__smtp__host=smtp.mail.com" - "globalSettings__mail__smtp__port=587" - "globalSettings__mail__smtp__ssl=false" - "globalSettings__mail__smtp__username=mail_username" - "globalSettings__mail__smtp__password=mail_password" - "globalSettings__disableUserRegistration=false"

-Second compose version uses the
+The second compose version uses the